 Beaune, capital of Burgundy wines

 Beaune is not the largest town in Burgundy.
 Far from it, in fact.
-But it is undoubtedly the most famous.
+But this is undoubtedly the most famous.
 Beaune is considered the capital of Burgundy wines.
-This small town lies at the heart of some of the most prestigious vineyards in Burgundy, with legendary appellations such as Pommard, Puligny, Montrachet and Meursault.
+This small town lies at the heart of some of Burgundy’s most prestigious vineyards, with legendary appellations such as Pommard, Puligny, Montrachet and Meursault.
 In Beaune, you’ll find plenty of places to taste these wines.
-Take time out to visit some of the cellars that run beneath the town.
-Some of them are impressive and stretch for several kilometres.
+Take time out to visit some of the cellars that run beneath the city.
+Some are impressive and stretch for several kilometres.

 Hospices de Beaune

-But wine is not the only reason to visit Beaune.
+But wine isn’t the only reason to visit Beaune.
 The town is world-famous for its glazed-roof Hospices de Beaune.
-This sumptuous monument houses one of the wonders of medieval Flemish art: Rogier van der Weyden’s Last Judgement.
+A sumptuous monument housing one of the wonders of medieval Flemish art: Rogier van der Weyden’s Last Judgment.
 This painting alone justifies a visit to Beaune.
 But there are other buildings that will seduce you during your visit to Beaune.
-Discover them by strolling through the old town, inside the ramparts.
+Discover them by strolling through the old town, inside the city walls.